Blog

 The Rejuvapen is another professional device known for its adjustable needle depth, which allows practitioners to customize treatments for various skin concerns and areas.
 It’s designed to treat a range of issues, including wrinkles and different types of scars.
 This adjustability makes it a flexible tool for estheticians and dermatologists aiming to provide tailored results for their clients.

-Dermal Pen vs. Derma Roller: What’s the Difference?
+Dermal Pen vs. Derma Roller: Which Is Better?

 If you’ve looked into microneedling, you’ve likely come across two tools: the dermal pen and the derma roller.
 While both are designed to create micro-injuries in the skin to stimulate collagen production, their methods and the results they produce are worlds apart.
 Think of it as the difference between a precise surgical instrument and a much cruder tool.
 The way the needles interact with your skin is the single most important factor in getting the smooth, radiant results you want without causing unintended damage.